testomatio/docs/docs/getting-started/managing-runs.md

 ## Merge Runs

 With Testomat.io you can merge your Test Runs.
-To do this you need to choose Test Runs you want to merge and click on Merge button on the top of the page
+To do this you need to enable multi-selection, choose the Test Runs you want to merge, and click on the Merge button at the bottom of the page

 ![merge runs](images/14.png)